 ➤ Signatures on currency notes

-➤ Control over monetary, currency and credit system
+➤ Control over the monetary, currency and credit system

 RBI Governors Eligibility

-Initially, RBI Governors were a part of Indian Civil services like C D Deshmukh, Bengal Rama Rao etc. but any individual who holds a Graduate degree/ Post Graduate/ Chartered Accountant can become a Governor of RBI provided that he had worked in any of the following institutions:
+Initially, RBI Governors were a part of the Indian Civil services like C D Deshmukh, Bengal Rama Rao, etc., but any individual who holds a Graduate degree/ Post Graduate/ Chartered Accountant can become a Governor of RBI, provided that he has worked in any of the following institutions:

 ➤ IMF/ World Bank.